 The Properties window is available to objects and relations of all modeling languages and methods in the tool.
 If you are setting the properties for an ArchiMate object, you can also set them via the Properties form of the object.

 Objects can be given their own fill color and line color.
 With the fill color, you give the object's surface a different color, with the line color you change the color of the border of the object.

 In order to set a fill color for the object, select the object in the diagram or view and click Home > Fill Color in the ribbon.
 Select the desired color in the appearing window.

-The line color for an object can only be set if the Derive line color from fill color check box at the Graphics options is clear.
+The line color for an object can only be set if the Derive line color from fill color check box at the graphics options for diagrams and views is cleared.
 If this check box is selected, the line color automatically gets a color that is derived from the fill color.

-If the line color is not derived from the fill color, the border of an object is black by default.
+If the line color is not derived from the fill color, you can change it.
 To change the line color, select the object in the diagram or view and click Home > Line color in the ribbon.
 Select the desired color in the appearing window.
 Setting the line color does not apply to node graphics (like junctions).

 Object line style and line width